-CIPFA guidance require the disclosure of the sensitivity of the results to the methods and assumptions used.
+CIPFA guidance requires the disclosure of the sensitivity of the results to the methods and assumptions used.
 The sensitivities regarding the principal assumptions used to measure the liabilities are set out below:

-Sensitivity to the assumptions for the year ended 31 March 2021 Approximate % increase to liabilities Approximate monetary amount (£m) 0.5% p.a. decrease in the discount rate 10% 97 1-year increase in member life expectancy 3-5% 38.3 0.5% p.a. increase in the Salary Increase Rate 1% 8 0.5% p.a. increase in the Pension Increase Rate 9% 87
+change in assumption at 31 March 2022 Approximate % increase to promised retirement benefits Approximate monetary amount (£m) 0.1% p.a. decrease in the discount rate 2% 18 1-year increase in member life expectancy 4% 37 0.1% p.a. increase in the Salary Increase Rate 0% 1 0.1% p.a. increase in the Pension Increase Rate (CPI) 10% 80